Tactical Vs Strategic IT Assets

 A public-facing website shouldn’t be managing network security; strategic security software should handle it on behalf of webapps.
 Data that flows outward should already be “clean” for public consumption.
 Data and algorithms that are private to the organization should remain inside the SOA boundary.
 Only data that is intended for external consumption, and only the output of strategic algorithms, should ever venture outside the SOA boundary.

-Hacks that penetrate into the outer DMZ should be able to do only limited damage, affecting only tactical assets.
+When focusing on tactical vs strategic details, hacks that penetrate into the outer DMZ should be able to do only limited damage, affecting only tactical assets.
 That implies tactical applications should be designed to be resilient rather than hardened.
 Hacking through to the core should be much harder, and strategic assets should be hardened.

 Because strategic assets will support our business for a long time, we need them to be functional, reliable, and performant.
 We need them to support our needs specifically.
 Portability is not a concern.
 Customizability is of greater interest.